 It’s never easy to talk about what happens when you die and who gets what afterward.
 However, if you've been married more than once, and especially if you have children from different marriages, clear and comprehensive estate planning becomes increasingly vital.

 Before putting your estate plan in writing, talk with your spouse about your goals, how you hope to provide for each other, and to what extent you want to leave assets to your children.
-“Clarity up front is absolutely critical,” says Christin Haley, vice president of trust administration with Fidelity Personal Trust Company, FSB.
-Since the conversation could be uncomfortable, consider including a trusted financial adviser or estate planning attorney “to facilitate the conversation and take the emotion out of it,” says Haley.
+“Clarity up front is absolutely critical,” says Rodney Weaver, vice president, estate planning specialist, at Fidelity.
+Because the conversation could be uncomfortable, consider including a trusted financial adviser or estate planning attorney “to facilitate the conversation and take the emotion out of it,” says Weaver.
 Some topics to cover include:

 - Financial or other contractual obligations you may have with former spouses through a divorce agreement